Adidas ends partnership with Ye over antisemitic remarks

 The company faced pressure to cut ties with Ye, with celebrities and others on social media urging Adidas to act.
 It said at the beginning of the month that it was placing its lucrative sneaker deal with the rapper under review.

-Adidas is just the latest company to end connections with Ye, who also has been suspended from Twitter and Instagram over antisemitic posts that the social networks said violated their policies.
+The move by Adidas, whose CEO Kasper Rorsted is stepping down next year, comes after Ye was suspended from Twitter and Instagram this month over antisemitic posts that the social networks said violated their policies.

-Earlier this month, Ye tweeted a threat that he would go "death [sic] con 3" on Jewish people, alluding to a defense readiness designation used by the U.S. military.
-He also posted a screenshot of a text exchange with Sean "Diddy" Combs in which he suggested Combs was being controlled by Jews.

-West recently suggested slavery was a choice and called the COVID-19 vaccine the "mark of the beast," among other controversial comments.
-He was also criticized for wearing a "White Lives Matter" T-shirt to his Yeezy collection show in Paris.
-The phrase has been adopted and promoted by white supremacist groups and sympathizers, according to the Anti-Defamation League.
+He recently suggested slavery was a choice and called the COVID-19 vaccine the "mark of the beast," among other comments.
+He also was criticized for wearing a "White Lives Matter" T-shirt to his Yeezy collection show in Paris.

-Ye's talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.
-Ari Emmanuel, CEO of talent firm Endeavor, last week penned an op-ed in the Financial Times urging all enterprises to stop working with Ye over his antisemitism.
+Ye's talent agency, CAA, has dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about the rapper.

 The Balenciaga fashion house cut ties with Ye last week, according to Women's Wear Daily.
 JPMorganChase and Ye have ended their business relationship, although the banking breakup was in the works even before Ye's antisemitic comments.

-After he was suspended from Twitter and Facebook, Ye agreed to buy conservative social network Parler.
+After he was suspended from Twitter and Facebook, Ye offered to buy the conservative social network Parler.

-Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye's antisemitic comments, prompting an outcry on social media as celebrities and others said they stand with Jewish people.
+Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye's antisemitic comments, prompting an outcry on social media from celebrities and others who said they stand with Jewish people.

-In 2021, Bloomberg ranked West as the wealthiest Black American, pegging his net worth at $6 billion.

 for more features.